 So you want to dance?
-That doesn’t mean you have to go out and immediately purchase a leopard skin Lycra unitard with matching leg warmers.
-Dance is accessible to most and basic preparation, including getting the correct dance shoes and learning to warm-up correctly, can help improve your dance confidence, progress and enjoyment.
+That doesn’t mean you have to go out and immediately purchase a leopard skin Lycra and matching leg warmers.
+Dance is accessible to most people and basic preparation (including getting the correct dance shoes and learning to warm-up properly) can help improve your confidence, progress and enjoyment.

 The dance warm-up